DLC-link/cantcost/README.md

 #### Deploy it

+You can find pre-built images on [our container registry](https://gallery.ecr.aws/dlc-link/cantcost).
 You should change the values in the zarf/deployment/devnet/manifest.yaml file.
 Note: this is just an example, because the Kubernetes service account needs proper RBAC permissions to read the pod logs.

 - Change the image location in the `spec.containers.image` field.
 This can be a predefined one from us or your own build.
 - Change the namespace everywhere for your desired namespace.